nextgis/nextgismanager/README.md

-wxGIS
+NextGIS Manager
 =====

-wxGIS is GIS developed using wxWidgets on top of GDAL
+NextGIS Manager is GIS data management tool developed using wxWidgets and GDAL